slenane/CV/README.md

           </div>
           <div class="timeline-grid__description">
             <p>
-              Moved to Toronto as I had always wanted to live abroad and began working as a bartender while searching for a new career
+              Moved to Toronto and began working as a bartender while searching for a new career
             </p>
           </div>
         </div>